Unstructured-IO/unstructured/docs/source/apis/saas_api.rst

 2. Enter your email address in the provided field.
 3. Click the "Submit" button to complete the subscription process.

 You will receive a confirmation email shortly after submitting your information.
-Please click the confirmation link to complete your opt-in to usage and marketing emails.

 .. image:: imgs/paid_api/opt-in.png
   :align: center